-A 1098-E tax form may be used by a student loan borrower to deduct the interest amount paid on their income tax return for the previous year.
+The 1098-E tax form may be used by a student loan borrower to deduct the interest amount paid on their income tax return for the previous year.
 However, they may not be able to deduct the total amount reported on this student loan tax return.
-For more information, see IRS Publication 970, as well as Form 1040 Instructions.
+For more information, see IRS Publication 970, as well as IRS Form 1098-E Instructions.

-The IRS provides separate Instructions for Form 1098-E. The $600 minimum amount applies to each borrower regardless of the number of student loans obtained by that borrower.
-However, the financial institution or person may file a separate Form 1098-E for each borrower's student loan or one Form 1098-E for the interest from all student loans of the borrower.
+The $600 minimum amount applies to each borrower regardless of the number of student loans obtained by that borrower.
+However, the financial institution or person may file a separate form for each borrower's student loan or one Form 1098-E for the interest from all student loans of the borrower.

 Note that if more than one person is involved with the loan, only the first person to receive the interest payment (i.e. a collection agent who receives payment on behalf of the lender) must file Form 1098-E.